 We used to visit a discotheque up on the hill on our days off.
 They never failed to play this really dorky tune which, for reasons unknown to me, was incredibly popular in Europe at the time: Popcorn.
 It was just a stupid tune, and ridiculous to dance to.
 But the locals loved it and would pop up and down on the dance floor!

 Madeira is just a truly gorgeous island.
 It's green and beautiful, and the people are really wonderful.
 I've definitely got to get back there one day for a visit.

 Monday, September 18, 2006

-File that datum in the bullpen somewhere.
+File that bit of info in the recesses of the mind somewhere.

-The next datum to file: My teacher in 5th grade (that's a year later) telling the class that she sips baking soda water whenever she has an upset tummy.
+The next bit to file: My teacher in 5th grade (that's a year later) telling the class that she sips baking soda water whenever she has an upset tummy.
 You just mix a little baking soda in a glass of water, and down the hatch it goes -- instant relief.

-BOOM !!!
+BOOM!!!
 A ball of volcanic gas about the size of a grapefruit happened inside my stomach (I'm surprised it didn't rupture), which then immediately blew out as a gigantic burp.

 It was at this point that I remembered the volcano experiment....